goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-08-arxiv-data-structures-and-algorithms-online-convex-optimization-with-switching-cost-with-only-one-single-gradient-evaluation.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: Online Convex Optimization with Switching Cost with Only One Single Gradient Evaluation"
+title: "arXiv: Data Structures and Algorithms: Online Convex Optimization with Switching Cost with Only One Single"
 date: 2025-07-08T00:00:00
 ---